gxanesh/CS6304_Spark_Demo/README.md

 ```
 jps
 ```
-if datanode is not running goto following location in your local and delete data folder:
+if datanode is not running go to following location in your local and delete data folder:
 ```
 /temp/hadoop-<your-sso>/dfs
 ```